Katya Kat: Private Detective [serial 01]

 I walked into the dimly-lit entranceway, and down a narrow hallway towards the only open door.
 The walls were lined with portraits and statuettes, most of which I was pretty sure I recognized... just not as cats.
 They were all cats.

-The study looked like something right out of a Sherlock Holmes TV special.
+The study looked like something right out of a Sherlock Holmes television special.
 A massive fireplace flanked on both sides by floor-to-ceiling bookshelves faced the doorway, a small table and ornate blue velvet chairs sitting in front.
-The lighting situation matched the rest of the building, though everything appeared much brighter, thanks to a large window in the back of the space.
+The lighting situation matched the rest of the building, though everything appeared much brighter thanks to a large window in the back of the space.
 In front of the window, behind a cluttered walnut mid-sized writing desk, sat a tall leather office chair, back facing me and the rest of the room.

 From the space between the chair and the window, a voice I’d recognized from earlier broke the silence.